-Accounting is the universal language of organizations, be they large or small, local or international, for-profit businesses or not-for-profit organizations.
-Being conversant in accounting allows you to communicate important information globally, make more informed social policy decisions, design better information systems, market ideas to superiors, and motivate subordinates to help you do your job better.
+Accounting is the universal language of organizations large and small, local and international, for-profit businesses and not-for-profit organizations alike.
+Being conversant in the language of accounting allows you to communicate essential information globally, make better-informed social policy decisions, design more efficient information systems, and convey ideas to clients, superiors and any potential stakeholders.